Child Mental Health: Warning Signs Parents Should Know

 Summary

-Mental health is part of overall health.
-There’s no shame in seeking support.
+Mental health is simply part of health.
+There’s no shame in asking for support.

 Enjoyed this article?